algenty/flowcharting-repository/EVENTS.md

 * Label : Opacity (numeric)
 Enter a number between 0 and 100
-The number is a percent (don't add a %)
+The number is a percent (don't add a '%')

 * Image : Change URL (text)
-Url of the new image (obsolute or relative)
+Url of the new image (absolute or relative)

 ## Somes examples
 * All events available in 0.8.0